 Beware of “Door to Door” Roofing Companies

 Dealing with property damage is stressful and time-consuming.
 On top of that, roofing contractors canvassing your neighborhood, ringing your doorbell during dinner, handing out cards, putting up signs, and using high-pressure tactics to get you signed up before the next guy knocks on your door can really wear on you.
-Many of these roofers show up the day after a Dallas storm from another state and work from a motel room.
+Many of these roofers show up the day after a Midlothian storm from another state and work from a motel room.

 Call Your Insurance Company and a Reputable Roofing Contractor